AriFordsham/GHCWiki/travis.md

 - click on the build number in the first column (e.g. 617)
 - then scroll down and select one of the two jobs (one is built with debugging, one without).
 Click on the number (e.g. 617.1)
 - the next page contains the build log, but presented using JavaScript, which may or may not be too much for your browser, and may be truncated.
-Therefore, while the page is loading, quickly click the “Download Log” button in the top right corner (a square with horizontal lines, [](https://travis-ci.org/images/icons/logs.svg)).
+Therefore, while the page is loading, quickly click the “Download Log” above the build log.
 This will open the log as a plain text file.

 ## What is validated?